ikr3-lab/QueryExpansionLLMs/README.md

 # Comparatively Assessing Large Language Models for Query Expansion in Information Retrieval via Zero-Shot and Chain-of-Thought Prompting

-This repository contains the data and a sample code implementation for the paper titled "Comparatively Assessing Large Language Models for Query Expansion in Information Retrieval via Zero-Shot and Chain-of-Thought Prompting".
+This repository contains the data and a sample code implementation for the paper titled *"Comparatively Assessing Large Language Models for Query Expansion in Information Retrieval via Zero-Shot and Chain-of-Thought Prompting"*.

 Paper at https://ceur-ws.org/Vol-3802/paper22.pdf